Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 Should I learn romanization first?

 Use romanization as a temporary guide, especially in the first few lessons.
-But move your eyes back to Hangul as soon as possible.
+But return to reading Hangul directly as soon as you can.
 The longer you depend on romanization, the harder it becomes to hear Korean on its own terms.

 Why does Korean use blocks instead of writing letters in a line?